 Sydney Airport is 9 km from the city center.
 Transfer options include suburban train, local bus, shuttle bus, taxi or car rental.

 Driving standards in Australia are generally very good.
 Hiring a car provides you with a lot of flexibility to explore the local area.
 The minimum age to hire a car is 21.
-You will need a full driving licence from your home country.
-If your driving licence is not in English then you will also require an International Driving Licence issued in your home country.
+You will need a full driver’s licence from your home country.

 Travelling by car is usually as quick as any method of public transport.
-Expect congestion during rush hours.
 Roads are generally well signposted.
 On summer weekends, congestion can be expected around Bondi Beach and the other eastern suburbs beaches.
-Travel time from city center to the outskirts can take around 45 minutes in good conditions.
+Travel time from city centre to the outskirts can take around 45 minutes in good conditions.

-A steel arch bridge known for its beauty as well as function providing a crossing for cars, trains, bikes and pedestrians.
+Sydney Harbour Bridge – a steel arch bridge known for its beauty and function providing a crossing for cars, trains, bikes and pedestrians.

 Sydney is blessed with wonderful weather all year round.
 Even in winter, the temperature rarely falls below 10°C and it is not usual for highs to be around 20°C.